MES4game/TMP-TEST/README.md

 - ### Actions:
   - `CI`: runs on every push and PR, lints and builds the project to make sure everything is fine
   - `CD`: runs on every release from `main`, builds the Docker image and pushes it to Docker Hub
+  - `release`: runs on every release PR from `dev` to `main`, generates the release notes and creates a GitHub release
 - ### Secrets:
   - `DOCKERHUB_TOKEN`: Docker Hub token for pushing images (make it inside an environment named `production` to restrict access only to the main branch and version tags)
   - `DOCKERHUB_TOKEN`: Admin GitHub user token with contents write permission on that repo (make it inside an environment named `release` to restrict access only to the main branch)